warkensoft/laradmin/docs/field-types.md

 #### `searchable`

 Optional field.
 Set to `false` to prevent Laradmin from searching the values in this field.

+#### `display`

+Optional field.
+Accepts a callable to format the display of the field value in Laradmin indexes.

 ## Password Field